Ricardo-Redondo/Push_Swap/README.md

 a      b     |   a      b     |   a      b
 ```

-Our list is now sorted for the second digit.
-We repeat this process one last time for the last available digit.
+We repeat one last time for the last available digit.

 ```bash
 ⌄